 This September promises to be terrifying — that's when the remake of the classic horror book and film, IT, is being released.
-The 2017 version of the 1986 best-selling novel (and 1990 mini-series) of the same name will hit cinemas on 8th September, right in time for you to get into the Halloween spirit.
+The 2017 version of the 1986 best-selling novel (and 1990 mini-series) of the same name will hit theaters on September 7, right in time for you to get into the Halloween spirit.
 And based on some new information brought to light by one Twitter user, it's sure to leave you with more than one shiver down your spine.

 And the Internet is shook over the connection.